 Cenovus has a responsibility to work closely with neighbouring Indigenous communities and meaningfully include them in our business.
 We know that part of this responsibility means understanding the history and culture of Indigenous people.
-That is why we have established a target to ensure 90% of our staff have received Indigenous awareness training by the end of 2020, as well as a target to spend at least $1.5 billion cumulative with Indigenous owned or operated businesses from 2020 to 2030.
-Cenovus’s Indigenous Inclusion Advisory Committee, comprised of senior leaders from various functions, will guide the plan to achieve the targets as well as other initiatives aimed at strengthening Indigenous inclusion at our company.
+Cenovus’s Indigenous Inclusion Advisory Committee, comprised of senior leaders from across the company, provides consistent, company-wide direction on Indigenous inclusion initiatives.

 Our approach to working with Indigenous communities focuses on:

 - Consultation: We engage with communities regularly to help ensure they understand the potential impacts of our operations, so we can identify ways to mitigate these impacts

 - Relationships: Our relationships with Indigenous communities are forged based on mutual respect and trust